lukereding/send_reminders/README.md

 > 10 4 * * 4-5 python /Users/lukereding/anaconda2/envs/google_sheets/bin/python/reminder_water_change.py -e

-to check the google sheet and send an email to delinquents every Thursday at 4:10am.
+to check the google sheet and send an email to delinquents every Thursday and Friday at 4:10am.